iUnnati31/Renewable-Energy-Forecasting/README.md

 # Results
   The project aims to achieve accurate predictions of renewable energy generation values, which can be used for planning and optimization purposes.

-# Future Improvements
-- Explore other machine learning models for comparison.
-- Fine-tune hyperparameters of the XGBoost Regressor for better performance.

 # Contributor
 Unnati Agarwal